gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

 ### Create the resolver function

 You then can use the function created in the previous step to build your resolver function.
-It can be an async function, and it should return the value from `generateImageData` to An example resolver could look like this:
+It can be an async function, and it should return the value from `generateImageData`.
+An example resolver could look like this:

 ```js::title=gatsby-source-example/gatsby-node.js